sharondrinkwaard/battleship-game/README.md

 # The paramount battleships game
 The paramount battleships game is a Python terminal game that runs on Heroku.
 Battleship is a strategy type guessing game.
-It is known worldwide as a pencil and paper game which dates from World War I. And played on ruled grids where each player has warships, which are hidden from the other player.
+It is known worldwide as a pencil and paper game which dates from World War I. And played on ruled grids where one player or each player has warships, which are hidden from the other player.

 ## How to play
 ---
-The ultimate goal is to destroy all the ships of the other player.
+The ultimate goal is to destroy all the ships from the other player.
 There are a few variations of this game.
 This one has one game board where the computer places 4 ships at a random location.
 The player has to fill in 2 coordinates between 1 and 5 and guess where the ships are located.